Leafwing-Studios/asm-docs/docs/signals/README.md

 3. The tile simultaneously emits a pull signal for its desired contents via signal buildup, recruiting units.
 4. The unit searches for a corresponding push signal.
 Either:
    1. A push signal is found, and the unit sets their new intention as this push signal.
    2. No push signal is found.
-The unit sets their intention as the corresponding passive signal.
+The unit follows the gradient of the corresponding passive signal.
 5. The unit follows the signal gradient until they are adjacent to a suitable tile.
    1. A tile is suitable for the push signal intent if it contains a push signal emitting organism.
    2. A tile is suitable for the pull signal intent if it contains a passive signal emitting organism.